Madhvan-Sharma/List-Connect/Readme.md

 # Todo Web Application

-This is a Basic Web Application  made using :
+This is a Basic TODO list Web Application made using :

 - HTML
 - CSS